 The White Hart Inn

-Dinner at The White Hart Inn came at the recommendation of my Airbnb host which meant it was outside the main tourist part of town…which I love!
+Dinner at The White Hart Inn came at the recommendation of my Airbnb host.
+I love getting recommendations from locals to help venture outside the tourist part of town.
 I feel like this gave me a chance to eat with locals instead of other tourists.
-My goat’s cheese, cheddar and chive souffle with rocket & parmesan salad was delicious and this meal began my summer-long love affair with rocket & parmesan salad.
+My goat’s cheese, cheddar and chive souffle with rocket & parmesan salad was absolutely delicious.
+This salad marked the beginning of my summer-long love affair with rocket & parmesan salad.
 I also learned that it is easy to find a table without reservations if you are dining solo and willing to eat at 6p.
 Since I prefer to be up early, instead of out late, eating dinner at 6p works for me!
 Also, please note the iconic telephone booth…my British loving heart was happy!

 Frankenstein was written in Bath in 1816-1817 by Mary Shelley.

 For fans of Jane Austen, Bath is a must-visit.
-The Jane Austen Centre is a small museum all about the life of Jane Austen, where you can also stop for tea in the Regency Tea Room.
+The Jane Austen Centre is a small museum where you can learn all about the life of Jane Austen.
+For the full English experience, you can also stop for tea in the Regency Tea Room.

 To see more of my European adventures head HERE and I’d love to hear…have you been to Bath?
 If you’ve never been, what looks most interesting to you?
 Have you visited a city similar to Bath that you’d recommend?